Amsterdam/grip-on-llms/docs/models.md

 Introduction
 ------------

-Our Model Zoo is a curated collection of both open-source and closed-source large language models (LLMs) that are tested and benchmarked to provide insights into their performance and capabilities.
-The models are currently being evaluated and will be ranked on a leaderboard based on various criteria, including facutality, knowledge, and environmental impact.
+Our Model Zoo is a curated collection of both open-source and closed-source large language models (LLMs) that are tested and benchmarked to provide insights into their performance, environmental impact and alignment with municipal values.
+As soon as new models are added to the Model Zoo and evaluated, they are ranked on a publicly available [leaderboard](https://amsterdam.github.io/grip-on-llms) based on various aspects, including facutality, inclusivity, and carbon footprint.
+This leaderboard helps users identify the strengths and weaknesses of each model, facilitating informed decisions based on specific needs and criteria.

 Model Selection
 ---------------